pippinbarr/cart253/topics/debugging/debugging-functions.md

 A familiar error telling us JavaScript has seen something unexpected.
 Again, this is so often a typo of some kind.
 The line number is correct, so we need to eyeball the line to spot the issue.

-Note how in Atom, which uses "syntax highlighting" to change the colors of the various key words in your program, `funtion` is the __wrong color__ for a keyword, turning white instead of purple (in my coloring at least).
+Note how in VS Code, which uses "syntax highlighting" to change the colors of the various key words in your program, `funtion` is the __wrong color__ for a keyword, turning white instead of purple (in my coloring at least).

 ---